sebastian-vivas/fullStackNotesApp/exampleFiles/README.md

 * qa - deployed QA tier
 * uat - deployed UAT tier
 * production - deployed Production tier

-## Partner Data

-Upon `npm run build:one`, we suppose there will be partner data for us in the `partnerJson/` directory.
-We will use this data as part of our static build of the application.
-We build for a specific product and experience id given by the environment variables BUILD_PRODUCT and BUILD_EXPID.
-Using `npm run build` will iterate through all of the builds specified in the `scripts/builds-{NODE_ENV}.js` file, running `npm run build:one` for each.

-There are sample partner data files in the `partnerSample/` directory.
-You can `cp -av partnerSample/ partnerJson/` to simulate the build process found on the remote server (which normally provides this directory and it's contents for us).
-Alternatively, you can set `PARTNER_SOURCE` to `placeholder` and use placeholder data, which is how the `npm start` command works.

-Here are some examples of how the application can be ran/built\*:

-1. `npm start`
-    * dev mode, this will use the placeholder partner data
-1. `NODE_ENV=qa npm build:one && NODE_ENV=qa npm serve`
-    * will build and serve the app for qa using the partner data found in `partnerJson/`
-1. `PARTNER_SOURCE=service npm start`
-    * will use data found in `partnerJson/` and start the app in dev mode
-1. add a fake partnerData.js to `public/client/` and run `PARTNER_SOURCE=service npm start`
-    * will run the app in dev mode with the fake partner data (useful if you don't have access to the partner-svc)

->Note: all of these commands need a BUILD_EXPID and BUILD_PRODUCT specified, except `npm serve`, the default BUILD_EXPID and BUILD_PRODUCT have been set in .env.development, but are not set for other environments.

-## Product specific changes

-Below are some examples of approaches you should take when introducing product specific changes based on the size of the change.

-### Small

-e.g. A product specific loader image for the PaymentDetails page

-Define slots in container components whose contents are passed down via props from the App level.
-Note, the use of `import resources from 'resources';` should be reserved for images and simple copy (usually experience specific).

-### Medium

-e.g. The coverage page can vary greatly between products so it'd be best to create a specialized coverage container for each product.

-Create a product specific copy of the container component.
-Refactoring of existing container component may need to be considered if its contents can better be decomposed into smaller components which can then be reused.

-### Large

-e.g. Different flow through the application

-New container components should be created for new pages and changes in flow should be made at the "App" level.

-## Experience specific changes

-Experience specific images and copy that will persist across all products should be replaced in a resources file. (e.g. header logo in client/resources/Example.js)

 ## Common errors